onevcat/resume/site/content/home/about.md

 Wei Wang is a professional developer who focuses on iOS now.
 He has strong knowledge of Swift, Objective-C and network programming.
 With these skills, he created quite a few widely used applications and frameworks.
 He also leads the [ObjCCN group](https://objccn.io), which is dedicated to introducing advanced iOS practice and technology to China.

-As a proud father of two amazing kids, Wei Wang also loves traveling, reading and taking photographs.
+As a proud father of two amazing kids, Wei Wang also loves traveling, reading and taking photos.
 He is always willing to try new things, and keeping to learn from them.